 More and more psychotherapists and psychotherapeutic counsellors are offering sessions remotely.
-You might find this an appealing option if it fits in better with your schedule or remote therapy may be your only option for seeing some therapists.
+You might find this an appealing option if it fits in better with your schedule or if its your only option for seeing a certain therapist.
 You also have a wider choice of therapists to work with when you’re not restricted by location.

 Whatever the reason, you can feel confident that you will access high quality psychotherapy working with a UKCP-registered psychotherapist by phone or video call.

 Just like in-person psychotherapy, remote therapy offers a non-judgmental, safe, and confidential space for you to reflect on any emotional difficulties with a trained therapist.
 That might include grief, anxiety, relationship difficulties, addiction or something else.

 The remote sessions would most likely work in the same way as in-person ones.
 Some psychotherapists and psychotherapeutic counsellors do work differently when working with someone remotely, for example offering shorter or more frequent sessions.
 Whether in-person or remote, you will have the opportunity to explore issues or concerns you want to work on with your therapist.